§ 7–1671.08. Penalties.

 (A) The unlicensed establishment distributes or attempts to distribute cannabis or a cannabis product to one or more persons under the age of 21.

-(B) Once a testing laboratory has been licensed under this act, the unlicensed establishment distributes or attempts to distribute cannabis or a cannabis product untested by a testing laboratory licensed under this act.
+(C) Once a testing laboratory has been licensed under this chapter, the unlicensed establishment distributes, attempts to distribute, or makes available for sale or exchange cannabis or a cannabis product untested by a testing laboratory licensed under this chapter.

-(C) The unlicensed establishment fails to comply with a cease and desist order.
+(E) The unlicensed establishment fails to comply with a cease-and-desist order.

 (3) ABCA shall provide the unlicensed establishment's owner and the property owner with written notice of the summary closure and the right to request a hearing.

-(5) The Board shall issue a written decision within 5 business days after the hearing.
+(5) The ABC Board shall issue a written decision within 5 business days after the hearing.